Aftershocks, heavy rain hamper Indonesia earthquake rescuers | Science-Environment

 Aftershocks, heavy rain hamper Indonesia earthquake rescuers

-Driving rain and the danger of landslides disrupted Indonesian rescue workers on Wednesday as they searched for survivors of an earthquake that killed 268 people, with an official warning that time was running out for anyone trapped in rubble.
-Monday's 5.6-magnitude quake caused extensive damage in the town of Cianjur, in mountains about 75 km (45 miles) south of the capital, Jakarta, and the death toll has risen steadily as rescue workers find victims.
-More than 150 people are missing.
+Driving rain and the danger of landslides disrupted work of Indonesian rescue workers searching on Wednesday for survivors of an earthquake that killed 271 people, with an official warning that time was running out for anyone trapped in rubble.
+Monday's 5.6-magnitude quake caused extensive damage in the town of Cianjur, in mountains about 75 km (45 miles) south of the capital, Jakarta.
+40 people remained missing.

 At a Cianjur hospital, patients were being treated outside in tents due to the fear of aftershocks, a member of staff said.
 Health Minister Budi Gunadi Sadikin said there was an urgent need for extra help for patients in quake-damaged hospitals.